The Loved Ones (film): Release

 The film screened at several festivals, including the Toronto International Film Festival on 13 September 2009 and the Hong Kong International Film Festival on 3 April 2010.
 In America, it was screened at the AFI Fest on 31 October 2009, the San Francisco International Film Festival on 2 May 2010, the 2010 Dallas International Film Festival, and the 2010 SXSW Film Festival.

 Home media

-The first DVD copies were released in the United States in November 2009 over the American Film Market.
+The film was initially assigned an NC-17 rating from the Motion Picture Association of America (MPAA); the content was toned down for the U.S. release, where it was Rated R. The first DVD copies were released in the United States in November 2009 over the American Film Market.
 The Loved Ones ran in a limited theatrical release in the US.
 On 1 June 2012, the film was shown in Austin, Chicago, Houston, Los Angeles, New York, and San Francisco.
-Paramount Pictures and Insurge Pictures took over the US rights.
+Paramount Pictures and Insurge Pictures distributed the film in its US theatrical release.

-A Blu-ray version of the film has yet to be released in the United States.
+While Paramount did release their own DVD copy of the film in both unrated and an R-rated versions, a Blu-ray of it has yet to be released in the United States.
 The film debuted on Blu-ray in the United Kingdom on October 8, 2010, in a Region B–locked disc.
 The film debuted on Blu-ray in Japan on August 5, 2015, in a Region free disc, though it lacks any extras aside from two trailers and is now out of print.